booste-corporation/booste_cli/README.md

 Booste has an endless number of applications with easy integration.
 A few possible use cases:

-### 1. Before pushing to a CI/CD pipeline, you can make sure your team's environment is the same by sharing a codebox.
+### 1. Before CI/CD Pipeline

+You can use a codebox to make sure that your teams environments are in sync before you put it through a CI/CD pipeline so you can avoid frustrating compatibility isssues with your code.

 ![Diagram](diagrams/.Pre_CI_CD.png)

 ## Installation